Disney World is a magical place for everyone, but taking your little ones can be quite an adventure – and a challenge.

 To make it more convenient, choose a hotel that is on the Monorail or Skyliner, so you can easily hop to and from one of the parks on whichever mode of transportation you chose.

-So if you were planning on Epcot or Hollywood Studios, you could hop on the Skyliner to go to Topolino’s Terrace at the Riviera Resort or visit Art of Animation for fun photos.
+So when you go on Epcot or Hollywood Studios, you can hop on the Skyliner to go to Topolino’s Terrace at the Riviera Resort or visit Art of Animation for fun photos.

 Another option is to walk to the BoardWalk area, which is quite easy to get to from the International Gateway at Epcot.